-Rocketship Public Schools ("Rocketship" or "RPS") is committed to the safety and security of students, faculty, staff, and visitors on its campus.
+Rocketship Education dba Rocketship Public Schools ("Rocketship" or "RPS") is committed to the safety and security of students, faculty, staff, and visitors on its campus.
 In order to support that commitment, we have led a thorough review and revision of Rocketship emergency mitigation/prevention, health, preparedness, response, and recovery procedures relevant to natural and human-caused disasters.